TheGodSkill/NetGuardian/README.md

 ### download rockyou.txt from the internet, too big for my github

+# Anything that you do with this tool is not my responsibility

 # Features
 - Password cracking: The password cracker is a powerful tool that can be used to crack passwords on local and remote systems.
 It supports a variety of cracking methods, including dictionary-based attacks, brute force attacks, and hybrid attacks.